Some Features of Matter and Energy

 on

-This reflection is based on concepts discussed in Chapter 2 of Chemistry of Hazardous Materials by Meyer & Mauerman.
-It is not meant to be a summary of the chapter, but a business application commentary, in addition to other relevant information obtained outside of the book pertaining to the topic.
+This is a review of Chapter 2 of Chemistry of Hazardous Materials by Meyer & Mauerman.
+It is not meant to be a summary of the chapter, but a few insights I learned and my general thoughts for application to a business.
+This chapter is called “Some Features of Matter and Energy”.

 This chapter discusses some of the scientific theory behind hazardous materials and truths we need to bear in mind when working with them.
 Some of the insights that stood out to me are as follows.